IsraelTeo/IsraelTeo/README.md

 	bio := map[string]string{
 		"Bio: ": "Hello!
-I am a Software Backend developer with experience in projects using Go.", "- 🔭 I am currently working on: ": "I am a freelance developer until I have the opportunity to contribute my knowledge and skills to a company.", "- 💬 Ask me about: ":       "¡Gopher developer!,
+I am a Software Backend developer with experience in projects using Go.", "- 💬 Ask me about: ":       "¡Gopher developer!,
 		"- 📫 How to reach me: ":    "LinkedIn: Israel Juárez Guillermo", }